-Dow Dives 1,900 Points, NYSE Halts Trading As Stock Indexes Plummet

-Trading on the New York Stock Exchange was halted temporarily Monday after indexes plunged 7% in reaction to Saudi Arabia's shocking oil price cut.
-Trading later resumed and stock indexes recovered some of their losses.
+Dow Dives More Than 2,000 Points; Steep Market Slide Triggered Trading Halt

+With Monday's dive, the Dow and the S&P 500 are now down about 19% from their peaks in February.
+If the S&P 500 drops 20% from the recent peak, the stock market will be considered in bear market territory.

 The financial market chaos comes amid increasing worries that the coronavirus epidemic will plunge the global economy into recession.

-In early trading, the Dow Jones Industrial Average was down more than 1,900 points — more than 19% off its February peak.
 Stocks also fell sharply in Asia and Europe.

-U.S. indexes rebounded somewhat, with the Dow down about 1,600 points in early afternoon trading.
-Both the Dow and the broader S&P 500 stock index were down about 6%.

-As investors fled stocks and sought relative safety in government bonds, the yield on the benchmark 10-year Treasury note fell below 0.4% overnight before climbing above 0.5% Monday morning.
+As investors fled stocks and sought relative safety in government bonds, the yield on the benchmark 10-year Treasury note fell below 0.4% overnight before climbing above 0.5% during the day.

 Over the weekend, Saudi Arabia announced a stunning discount in oil prices — of $6 to $8 per barrel — and a boost in production.